 One question you might have is: "How do you apply these new ways of teaching to the standards?"
 There are many topics that can be taught by showing the interrelation and complexity of issues while still teaching the fundamentals and linking to the standards.
 A key topic in the 21st century is water.
 This is a challenge that our children will certainly have to face.
 The topic of water does not fall under just history, science, math, political science or economics -- it falls under all of them.
 As recently as 2012, The Economist2 wrote a special report entirely on water.
 Why not prepare students now for problems with complexity?

 Let's provide children an opportunity to exercise their brains on broad and complex topics, and to look at the linkages.
 Water is a theme that can be a great way to get across STEM topics, and we can go way beyond the water cycle.
 There are topics such as fracking, hydroelectric power and desalinization -- issues that municipalities and governments deal with now.
 Topics do not need to be so heavy-handed.
 With water you can learn how to make a water bottle boat (and the associated physics of buoyancy and center of mass) or how to make the best sandcastle.
 (Hint: 1% water is best!)3 Topics can be fun, relevant, and taught -- literally -- in one's backyard.
-The table below shows a list of suggested STEM topics that are based on the topic of water:
+The list below shows a list of suggested STEM topics that are based on the topic of water:

-Bonding in water molecules; phases of water; the water cycle; aquifers; how to make a perfect sandcastle; the science of fracking
+- Science: Bonding in water molecules; phases of water; the water cycle; aquifers; how to make a perfect sandcastle; the science of fracking

-How to make a water filter; how to turn water waves into energy; the desalinization of water; how to make a water lens
+- Technology: How to make a water filter; how to turn water waves into energy; the desalinization of water; how to make a water lens

-Make an underwater explorer; make a mini-irrigation system; make a boat with water bottles
+- Engineering: Make an underwater explorer; make a mini-irrigation system; make a boat with water bottles

 Water can be a means to teach global topics.
 This material may seem above what you might see in middle school.
 But my question is, "Why wait?"
 Such topics are far more engaging than the rote memorization of facts.
 And, by having information about the world stage, students become better citizens.
 The problems don't live in silos, so neither should our teaching.
 Smash the silos!